Skip to main content

 crewship admin promote

 Grant a workspace role to an existing user.
-Roles ascend MANAGER < ADMIN < OWNER; the command writes the row into workspace_members (or upgrades the existing row in place).
+Roles ascend VIEWER < MEMBER < MANAGER < ADMIN < OWNER; the command updates the user’s existing row in workspace_members (the user must already be a member — a non-member errors with user is not a member of workspace).

 This is the post-init step for bootstrapping a second admin: the first user from crewship init is OWNER automatically; everyone else starts as a regular member and needs admin promote to gain elevated access without going through the UI.